 Breezy Point Disaster Relief, c/o The Law Office of Lee and Kane, 2175 Flatbush Avenue, Brooklyn, NY 11234. breezypointdisasterrelief.org

 Tunnel to Towers Foundation, 2361 Hyland Boulevard, Staten Island, NY 10306. www.tunneltotowersfoundation.org

 This year there was an opening for a new President and 3 new Board Members.
 We received one person willing to run for President and 3 people who were willing to run as Board Members.
 Since the number of people who were willing to run is equal to the number of positions needed, we do not have to send out ballots.
 We are however informing you of the results:

 Thank you to all the officers who are leaving and all the new officers for your time and interest in the Association.

 The next general meeting of the Association will be held on Thursday, May 15, 2014 at 6 pm at the Convent of the Sister's of Charity, 20 Washington Square North, NYC.
 All graduates are invited to attend.

-This year marks the 54th volume of our newsletter.
-It also marks a changing of the guard - 3 new editors.
-To find out who they are, check out the newsletter.
-If you do not receive the newsletter, contact Pat Costello at firstname.lastname@example.org (In order to receive the newsletter, you have to be a member of the Alumnae Association.)
+This year marks the 55th volume of our newsletter.
+If you do not receive the newsletter, contact Pat Costello at email@example.com (In order to receive the newsletter, you have to be a member of the Alumnae Association.)